heypoom/devops17/0 - Configure MiniKube/README.md

   - Download the Windows Installer from [MiniKube Release Page](https://github.com/kubernetes/minikube/releases).
     Here is the [Direct Link](https://github.com/kubernetes/minikube/releases/download/v0.17.1/minikube-installer.exe).

-After that, you could check MiniKube's version with `minikube version`.
+After that, you could check `minikube`'s version with `minikube version`.
-You could do the same for Kubectl (Kubernetes CLI) with `kubectl version`.
+You could do the same for `kubectl` (Kubernetes' CLI) with `kubectl version`.

 ## Step 2: Configuring MiniKube

-First of all, **kubectl** is **Kubernetes' Command Line Interface**, which we'll use it to control and interact with our Kubernetes cluster.
+First of all, **kubectl** is **Kubernetes' Command Line Interface**, which we'll use it to interact with our Kubernetes cluster.

 Next, We're going to configure `minikube` and `kubectl`.
 You might need to do this again after restarting the host machine, or when you're experiencing bugs.